Anne Brontë: A book of poems

-The Brontës were at home with their father during the summer of 1845.
-None had any immediate prospect of employment.
-Charlotte found Emily's poems, which had been shared only with Anne.
-Charlotte said that they should be published.
-Anne showed her own poems to Charlotte, and Charlotte "thought that these verses too had a sweet sincere pathos of their own".
-Encuraged by Charlotte, the sisters agreed to have the poems published.
+In 1845, the Brontës were at home with their father.
+None of the siblings had any immediate prospect of employment.
+Charlotte found Emily's poems, which had been shared only with Anne, and insisted that they should be published.
+Emily was angry at the invasion of her privacy, and refused to contemplate publication, but Anne revealed that she too had been writing poems in secret, poems which Charlotte "thought ... had a sweet sincere pathos of their own".
+Encouraged by Charlotte, the sisters agreed to have the poems published.
 They told nobody what they were doing.
-With the money from Elizabeth Branwell they paid for publication of a collection of poems, 21 from Anne, 21 from Emily and 19 from Charlotte.
+With the money left by Elizabeth Branwell, they paid for the publication of a collection of poems, 21 from Anne, 21 from Emily, and 19 from Charlotte.

-The book was published under pen names which retained their initials but concealed their sex.
-Anne's pseudonym was Acton Bell.
-Poems by Currer, Ellis, and Acton Bell was available for sale in May 1846.
+The book was published under pen names, which retained their initials but concealed their sex.
+Anne's pseudonym was Acton Bell; Charlotte's was Currer Bell, and Emily's, Ellis Bell.
+Poems by Currer, Ellis, and Acton Bell was published in May 1846.
 The cost of publication was 31 pounds and 10 shillings, about three-quarters of Anne's salary at Thorp Green.
 On 7 May 1846 the first three copies were delivered to Haworth Parsonage.
-The book achieved three somewhat favourable reviews, but was a commercial failure, with only two copies sold in the first year.
+The book achieved favourable reviews from The Critic and the Athenaeum, but was a commercial failure, with only two copies sold in the first year.
 Anne nonetheless found a market for her later poetry.
 The Leeds Intelligencer and Fraser's Magazine published her poem The Narrow Way under her pseudonym in December 1848.
 Four months earlier, Fraser's Magazine had published her poem The Three Guides.

 Novels

 Agnes Grey

-By July 1846 a package containing the manuscripts of each sister's first novel was making the rounds of London publishers.
+By July 1846, a package containing the manuscripts of each sister's first novel was making the rounds of London publishers.
 Charlotte had written The Professor, Emily had written Wuthering Heights, and Anne had written Agnes Grey.
+Agnes Grey, like Charlotte's second novel Jane Eyre, drew upon her experience as a governess.

 After some rejections, Wuthering Heights and Agnes Grey were accepted by the publisher Thomas Cautley Newby.
-The Professor was rejected.
+The Professor was not accepted, although it is not certain whether the novel was rejected outright, or whether Charlotte was unwilling to pay the fifty pounds required to finance its publication.
 However, Charlotte's second novel, Jane Eyre, was accepted immediately by Smith, Elder & Co.
 It was the first of the sisters' novels to be published, and it was a resounding success.
 Meanwhile, Anne and Emily's novels "lingered in the press".
 Anne and Emily were obliged to pay fifty pounds to help meet their publishing costs.
-Their publisher was galvanised by the success of Jane Eyre and published Wuthering Heights and Agnes Grey together in December 1847.
-They sold well, but Agnes Grey was outshone by Emily's more dramatic Wuthering Heights.
+Their publisher was galvanised by the success of Jane Eyre and published Wuthering Heights and Agnes Grey together in December 1847, although Agnes Grey was outshone by Emily's more dramatic Wuthering Heights.